Kairos Online

 Click here to listen on Apple Podcasts.

-Click here or the thumbnail below for the YouTube version.
+Click here for the YouTube version.

 Remember, growth happens when you push beyond the easy stuff and tackle challenges that genuinely move you forward.
 Whether in fitness or language learning, the key is to keep evolving your goals as you improve.